-Our office will be closed on Monday, January 1st for the New Year's Holiday.
+Our office will be closed on Monday, Sept.
+2nd for the Labor Day Holiday.

 Client Satisfaction is Our Priority